ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 ### Applicability to CloudSystem

-The security of the Azure and Office 365 hosting equipment is the responsibility of Microsoft and is addressed in the respective IRAP reports for Azure and Office 365.
+The security of the Azure and Microsoft 365 hosting equipment is the responsibility of Microsoft and is addressed in the respective IRAP reports for Azure and Microsoft 365.

 ### CloudSystem compliance approach

-The CloudSystem inherits ICT equipment controls from the underlying Azure and Office 365 platforms.
+The CloudSystem inherits ICT equipment controls from the underlying Azure and Microsoft 365 platforms.

 ### Security controls provided by the CloudSystem